nemequ/portable-snippets/builtin/README.md

 [endian.h](../endian) which also handles endianness detection as well as providing easier to use APIs.

-For things which are effectively progressive enhancements (such as `__builtin_expect`) as opposed to hard requirements, see [Hedley](https://nemequ.github.io/hedley/).
+For things which are effectively compiler hints (such as `__builtin_expect`) as opposed to data manipulation functions, see [Hedley](https://nemequ.github.io/hedley/).

 ## Areas for future work